 Nailing those two factors will solve almost 95% of your problems.
 It is given that quality products and services will be the core of your customer’s satisfaction.
 However, if your goal is to make your clients actually look forward to doing business with you, loyalty programs are the way to go.

-What’s the difference between B2B and B2C loyalty programs?
+What’s the difference between B2B and B2C customer loyalty programs?

 Although B2B and B2C loyalty programs have a few things in common, there are still glaring differences.
 For instance, business to business loyalty programs are more calm and moderate — less aggressive.
-B2B loyalty programs are also more personalized and dependent on the client’s needs for their business.
+B2B loyalty programs (also referred to as B2B customer loyalty program) are also more personalized and dependent on the client’s needs for their business.
 Meanwhile, B2C loyalty programs are made for their general customers — not specialized or personalized to each one.
 Before venturing into loyalty programs, there are key points you need to keep in mind.

 - The buying potential and buying habits of your client.
 Before offering a loyalty program, make sure that it fits their needs and budget.